Arkingamit/Grace-Connect-Multi-Campus/README.md

-# Grace Ahmedabad Church App
+# Grace Connect Multi Campus App  ## https://grace-church.netlify.app/

-Grace Ahmedabad Church App is a modern, responsive web application designed for the Grace Ahmedabad church community.
+A modern responsive web application designed for the Grace Ahmedabad church community.
 It provides access to worship music, sermons, events, prayer wall, gallery, and more, helping members stay connected and engaged.

 ## What Problem Does This App Solve?